-The strategy of Woodruff Health Sciences Center | Feb.
+The strategy of Woodruff, the Center for Health Sciences | Feb.
 24, 2016

-An immune booster treatment may force the SIV (Simian Immunodeficiency Virus) out of their hiding places in infected monkeys who have controlled the virus with antiretroviral drugs, report scientists at the National Research Center of the University of primatesEmory in Yerkes.
-The results were presented on Wednesday, February 24 at the Conference on Retroviruses and Opportunistic Infections in Boston for a graduate student named Geetha Mylvaganam.
-Rama Rao Amara, PhD, Professor of Microbiology and Immunology Yerkes and the Emory Vaccine Center, led the project.
-Employees involved in the study, as Rafi Ahmed, PhD, director of the Vaccine Center and a leading scholar of Emory Georgia, the European Alliance for Research and Gordon Freeman, PhD, of the Institute of the Dana-Farber Cancer.
+An immune-boosting treatment may force SIV to come out of its hiding places in infected monkeys that have the virus controlled with antiretroviral drugs, scientists report at the National Primate Research Center at the University of Emory in Yerkes.
+The results were presented Wednesday, February 24 at the Conference on Retroviruses and Opportunistic Infections in Boston by a graduate student named Geetha Mylvaganam.
+Rama Rao Amara, PhD, Professor of Microbiology and Immunology at Yerkes and the Emory Vaccine Center, led the project.
+Collaborators involved in the study, such as Rafi Ahmed, PhD, Director of Vaccine Center and an eminent scholar of Emory Georgia, European Alliance of Research and Gordon Freeman, PhD, of the Dana-Farber Cancer Institute.
 Mylvaganam is part of the graduate program in molecular pathogenesis and immunology at Emory.

 Related articles "

-Imaging tool for probing SIV reservoir9 March 2015
+Imaging tool for probing SIV reservoir 9 March 2015

-Immune cells Proposed HIV / SIV do not last hideoutOctober 31, 2014
+Immune cells proposed as HIV / SIV hideout do not lastOctober 31, 2014

 Get in touch with